nseedio/nseed/lab/WritingGridsOnTheConsole/README.md

 ### Colorful.Console

 Beautiful and colorful, but not what we need.
 Perfect choice for rich coloring, but has nothing to do with writing grids to the console.

+### ConsoleTables

+Simple and lightweight, would be a perfect candidate for embedding.
+It renders nice tables, but unfortunately does not support the needed formating options like word wrap.

+### CsConsoleFormat

+Incredible project and the absolute winner.
+The embedding cannot actually be called "lightweight", but it is straightforward.